 • there aren’t any legal grounds for which the extension can’t be granted under the Polish law.

 You can rely on us if you want to apply for a residence permit in Poland.
+We can support you if you want to relocate to Poland from other countries too.

 How can one apply for a long-term stay visa in Poland?

 The long-stay visa application must be made with the Consular Office operating in the USA.
 In order for the application to be processed, the applicant must submit all the required papers, and this is why is it very important to verify the required conditions.
-If the paperwork satisfies the requirements imposed in Poland, then the person will complete an online form.
+If the paperwork satisfies the requirements imposed when moving to Poland, then the person will complete an online form.
 Additional information can be obtained from the Office for Foreigners.

 However, it is also required to print a hard copy and bring it in person to the Consular Office, this being an important step for the process of Poland immigration.
 The application can be processed in a period of 15 days and a person can legally apply for a visa within three months prior to his or her visit to Poland.
 Our immigration lawyers in Poland can offer more details on other steps involved in the process.